You may a pro on the road and can change a spare tyre, but what about crossing a river or getting out of a muddy situation?

 Electronic Stability Control assists in detecting reduced traction situations that may lead to roll-overs.
 The intuitive system applies braking to individual wheels in order to stabilise the vehicle.

-Differential Locks greatly enhances off-road traction by providing the ability to lock either the front or rear differentials so both wheels rotate at the same rate to prevent individual wheels slipping.
+Differential Locks greatly enhances off-road traction by providing the ability to lock either the front or rear differentials so both wheels rotate at the same rate to prevent individual wheels from slipping.

 Electronic Traction Control uses sensors to detect when a wheel is spinning or losing traction and applies individual braking force to that wheel.